Michaelizm/dotfiles/README.md

   " Use <Ctrl-z> to mark/unmark multiple files and <Ctrl-o> to open the marked files
   ```

-  * `,e` - open NERDTree and keep cursor on current file.
+  * `<space>e` - open NERDTree and keep cursor on current file.
 (NERDTree can be complex, but we don't have to make it that way, the essential is fine)

   ```vim
   While NERDTree is invoking: